apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DML-Data-Manipulation-Language.md

 All time series generating functions can accept * as input.

 IoTDB supports hybrid queries of time series generating function queries and raw data queries.

+> Please note that Aligned Timeseries has not been supported in queries with hybrid functions yet.
+An error message is expected if you use hybrid functions with Aligned Timeseries selected in a query statement.

 #### Mathematical Functions